mattshu0410/cad-x/docs/PRD.md

 - ReactGrid implementation for mapping interface
 - Dynamic grid based on unique ethnicity values in data
 - Columns for each risk score that uses ethnicity:
-  - ACC/AHA ASCVD (white, other, african-american)
+  - ACC/AHA ASCVD (white, other, aa)
-  - MESA (white, african-american, chinese, hispanic)
+  - MESA (white, aa, chinese, hispanic)

 **Interface Example:**